tyoung65/FinTech-Case-Study/README.md

 They also offer other hardware at various price points to ensure that Square is within reach to any size business.
 Because of the many hardware and software combinations and its flat fee for processing payments from any major credit card carrier, Square Inc’s major advantage is its ecosystem of hardware and software.
 Square Capital is one of the company’s newest ventures.
-Square Capital lends funds to small business and using its data from its payment processing, Square Capital will determine the amount to loan a business.
+The company website says Square Capital lends funds to small business and using its data from its payment processing, Square Capital will determine the amount to loan a business.
 The loan is then paid back daily from a percentage of the daily card sales of the business.